 Meet our Volunteer Board of Directors

-Brandon Follett is a community member who has been involved with TCFM since the very beginning and served as the first market manager.
+Brandon has been involved with TCFM since the very beginning and served as the first market manager in 2010.
 With a background in marketing and a keen vision for developing strategic growth, Brandon cultivated relationships with vendors, sponsors, city and county personnel, and community members to help establish the market.
-In 2012, after completing his MBA, Brandon became a member of the TCFM Board of Directors, where he serves as treasurer.
-Professionally, Brandon works in international sales for Hilmar Cheese.
-He is proud to have instilled a love for spending time at the market in his two young children and focuses on enriching children’s lives through happy and safe environments.
+In 2012, after completing his MBA, Brandon became a member of the TCFM Board of Directors, where he served as treasurer for 5 years before assuming the role of President.
+Professionally, Brandon works in Sales for Hilmar Cheese.
+He is proud to have instilled a love for the market in his three young children and focuses on creating a fun and safe environment for families.

 Anne Picirillo is the owner-operator of Athena’s Gift Extra Virgin Olive Oil, which offers locally grown and pressed extra virgin olive oil.
 She has farmed olive trees in Gustine since 2004.
 Anne has been a vendor since the inception of TCFM and is a charter board member who also serves on the board of the Merced Certified Farmers Market.
 She is extremely proud of what TCFM has become and brings an important perspective, as well as dedication, for locally grown and produced goods at farmers’ markets.